 A small country located in central Europe, Slovenia borders Italy to the west, Austria to the north, Croatia to the south and Hungary to the northeast.
 With a population of only 2 million, Slovenia is sometimes easily forgotten by it’s European neighbours.
-However, it is a beautiful and clean country and it is becoming a more popular tourist destination each year.
+However, it is a beautiful and clean country that is becoming a more popular tourist destination each year.

 Ljubljana is the capital city of Slovenia with a population of 275,000 people.
 It is located in the centre of the country and nearly every transport connection runs through this city.
 Only a few days are needed to explore this small capital, but feel free to take your time to enjoy the laid-back, relaxed vibe.